 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Even though the industry causes biodiversity loss, deforestation and depletes about 38.5% of the world’s arable land, meat consumption remains widespread.
+Consumption of meat remains widespread, even though the industry causes suffering to billions of animals, biodiversity loss, deforestation, and depletes about 38.5% of the world’s arable land.

 1. Humans need meat

 Many people argue that we can obtain many nutrients humans need from meat products.
 While that’s true, it is entirely possible to sustain yourself on a completely plant-based diet, too.